kemitchell/tcp-log-server.js/README.md

 [LevelUP] instance, an [abstract-blob-store], and an `EventEmitter`, it returns a TCP connection handler function suitable for `net.createServer(handler)`.
 Any [LevelDOWN] and [abstract-blob-store] will do.
-Store log entires or blobs in memory, in a remote store, or in whatever combination you like.
+Store log entries or blobs in memory, in a remote store, or in whatever combination you like.

 [LevelUP]: https://npmjs.com/packages/levelup